Interactive Terminal Sessions

 Session Timeouts

-Sessions close automatically when the underlying command exits.
+Sessions close automatically when the underlying command exits — and for any session, there is a 30-second grace period after the command exits to retrieve the final exit code.
 For interactive shell sessions (started with bash):

 - Sessions have a 1-hour idle timeout